Person standing in front of the sky listening to music, wearing fidget rings

 To thank Mother Earth, we wanted to write a post about the history of Earth Day, how you can participate, and how CONQUERing appreciates the Earth through our designs and programs.

 Earth Day became a holiday a little over 50 years ago.
 According to earthday.org, the idea of Earth Day came from Senator Gaylord Nelson from Wisconsin.
-He had already been concerned about the state of the environment and a 1969 oil spill in Santa Barbara, California was the tipping point.
+He was concerned about the state of the environment and a 1969 oil spill in Santa Barbara, California was the tipping point.

 Senator Nelson joined forces with Denis Hayes, a young activist, to organize campus "teach-ins" about the environment.
 The date April 22nd was chosen because it fell between spring break and final exams for college students.
 The campus events were so successful that it was decided the next year they would expand their reach nationwide.